The ideal-valued index of fibrations with total space a $G_{2}$ flag manifold: Calculations of Fadell-Husseini Index.

-where $\IZ_2^{n+1}$ acts on $\calS_{\gamma^{\perp}}^{1} $ as follows: The first summand acts on $G_2/U(2)_{\pm}$ by complex conjugation, and the $k$th summand acts antipodally on the unitary element.
+where $\IZ_2^{n}$ acts on $\calS_{\gamma}^{1} $ as follows: The $k$th summand acts antipodally on the unitary element.
 We will refer to this action as the one induced by $i_k$.
 This morphism of Borel constructions induces a morphism between the corresponding Serre spectral sequences, which on the zero column of the $E_2$-term is an isomorphism.
-Then, by proposition \ref{prop: pullback case1}, the transgression map $d_4^{0,3}$ of the spectral sequence associated to $id \times_{\IZ_2^{n+1}} \phi_1$ is given by
+Then, by proposition \ref{prop: pullback case1} and the commutativity of the differentials with the morphism between spectral sequences, the transgression map $d_4^{0,3}$ of the spectral sequence associated to $id \times_{\IZ_2^{n}} \phi_1$ is given by

-for every $2 \leq k \leq n+1$.
+for every $1 \leq k \leq n$.

-Consider now the projection $\Map{p_{k}}{\calS_{\gamma^{\perp}}^{n}}{ \calS_{\gamma^{\perp}}^{1} }$ given by
+Consider now the projection $\Map{p_{k}}{\calS_{\gamma}^{n}}{ \calS_{\gamma}^{1} }$ given by

-for $2 \leq k \leq n+1$.
-With respect to the $\IZ_2^{n+1}$-action on $\calS_{\gamma^{\perp}}^{1}$ induced by $i_k$, the map $p_{k}$ induces a morphism of Borel constructions
+for $1 \leq k \leq n$.
+With respect to the $\IZ_2^{n}$-action on $\calS_{\gamma}^{1}$ induced by $i_k$, the map $p_{k}$ induces a morphism of Borel constructions

 This morphism of Borel constructions, in turn, induces a morphism between the corresponding Serre spectral sequences, which on the zero column of the $E_2$-term is a monomorphism.
 For an illustration of the morphism between the corresponding Serre spectral sequences see Figure \ref{Figure: sseq 6}.
-Then, by the commutativity of the differentials, the map $d_4^{0,3}$ of the spectral sequences associated to $id \times_{\IZ_2^{n+1}} \phi_n$ is given by
+Then, by the commutativity of the differentials, the map $d_4^{0,3}$ of the spectral sequences associated to $id \times_{\IZ_2^{n}} \phi_n$ is given by

-for every generator $z_{k-1}$ in $H^3( (S^3)^n;\IF_2 )$, with $2 \leq k \leq n+1$.
+for every generator $z_{k}$ in $H^3( (S^3)^n;\IF_2 )$, with $1 \leq k \leq n$.
 Then, by the Leibnitz rule, this describes the Fadell-Husseini index of $\Map{\phi_n}{ \calS_{\gamma^{\perp}}^{n} }{ G_2/U(2)_{\pm} } $. \end{proof}

-Finally, following the same idea in \ref{thm: FH Pullback}, we get the Borel cohomology of the total space of the fiber bundle $\phi_2$.